 Founded in 1306 by Pope Clement V, the University of Orléans is one of the oldest European universities.

-It is renowned across Europe.
-It closed its doors during the French Revolution in 1793, like every other university in France.
-It came back to life in the 1960s with the creation of a campus in the South of Orléans.
-Since then, it has developed and expanded in the 6 countries in the Centre-Val de Loire region.
+The UO is renowned across Europe.
+It closed its doors during the French Revolution in 1793, like every other university in France, but came back to life in the 1960s with the creation of a campus in the South of Orléans.
+Since then, it has developed and expanded in the 6 administrative departments in the Centre-Val de Loire region.

-Today, it is composed of 3 faculties – Law, Economics and Management (DEG) – Science and Technology (CoST) – Literature, Languages and Humanities (LLSH), 4 Institutes of Technology (IUT), a Graduate School for Teaching and Education (INSPE), a Polytech School of Engineering and the Earth, a Sciences and Astronomy Observatory (OSUC) and a University School oh Physiotherapy (EUK).
+Today, it is composed of 3 Colleges – Law, Economics and Management (DEG) – Science and Technology (CoST) – Humanities, Languages and Social Sciences (LLSH), 4 Institutes of Technology (IUT), a National Higher School for Teaching and Education (INSPE), a Polytech School of Engineering, an Observatory of the Sciences of the Universe (OSUC) and a University School of Physiotherapy (EUK).